Dabral

-Dabral (ISO: Ḍabrāl), is a surname found in Hindu community of Garhwali Gangari Brahmins primarily living in the Garhwal region of Uttarakhand state of India.
-Member of this community are also found in Kumaon region.
+Dabral (ISO: Ḍabrāl), is a surname found in the Hindu community of Garhwali Gangari Brahmins primarily living in the Garhwal region of Uttarakhand.
+Members of this community are also found in Tehri Garhwal and Kumaon.

-According to their traditions they are the descendants of the sage Bharadwaja.
+According to their traditions, Dabrals are the descendants of the sage Bharadwaja.
 Adherent of the Shaivism sect, they do worship Shiva as their prime deity.

 Etymology

 The word Dabral is a Middle Indo-Aryan word, derived from a village named Dabar, meaning "originated from Dabar".
 Dabar word is present in many modern Indo-Aryan languages meaning a small lake or pond in a country area.
 There are many villages named Dabar and its local variations like Dabra or Dabri scattered throughout Indian Subcontinent.